 |Ramps for train access||Available|

 |Accessible ticket machines||Available|

 Most taxis accessible, at front of station.

-The majority of trains use platform 2 (services north, to Dunblane, Dundee and Inverness) or platform 3 (services south, to Glasgow and Edinburgh), but check the departure boards, as there are nine platforms in total.
+There are nine platforms at Stirling train station.
+The majority of trains use platform 2 (northbound services to Dunblane, Dundee and Inverness) or platform 3 (southbound services to Glasgow and Edinburgh).
 Platform 2 is accessed directly from the ticket office, and other platforms via a bridge with steps, ramps and lifts.
 Toilets and a waiting room can be found in the centre of the station between platforms 3 and 6.

 Stirling train station has one car park right next to the building.
 There are 276 parking spaces, 5 of which are accessible ones.
 Step-free access is available from the car park to the station.

 Looking for a hotel near Stirling railway station?
 There’s a wide range of hotels you can choose from.
 Simply click on the button below and book now your accommodation in Stirling.

 Stirling station is open every day that services are running to and from the station.
 The station usually opens just before the first train of the day leaves and then closes after the last train departs.
 Ticket office opening hours may vary.